Cayey, Puerto Rico: Economy

 Cayey's economy was based on growing tobacco, sugarcane and general fruits.
 Its agricultural economy that evolved starting in the 1950s has diminished considerably.
 Most of its agricultural products are imported from other islands in the Caribbean or mainland United States.

 During the first half of the 20th century, Cayey was basically an agricultural area of small farmers and local haciendas dedicated to the farming of crops for the local market.
 During the 1920s and 1930s farmers increasingly lost their land to absentee landowners, mostly American companies, that turned to the cultivation of sugarcane and, to a lesser extent, tobacco for export.
 In the 1950s and 1960s some manufacturing concerns established plants in Cayey taking advantage of tax incentives offered by Operation Bootstrap, Puerto Rico's industrialization program.

 An industrial base, in 1947 Cayey saw the beginning of industrial entrepreneurship.
 There were three factories in town, the Caribe Flower Co. in the Palo Seco neighborhood, a Baseball Factory in the Toita neighborhood, and a Uniform Factory in the back of the High School.
 These factories employed mostly females.
 By 1950 the men that worked agriculture became excess population and began migrating to the United States or join the military.
 In 1950 with the approval of Fomento Industrial and Operation Bootstrap there was a boom of light factories in Cayey.
 The Gordonshire Knitting Mill in the Guayama road had twelve large buildings and ran two shifts with more than 1,000 employees, and the Consolidated Cigar Corporation across from the road from the Reparto Montellano neighborhood operated three shifts employing over 2,500 from Cayey and surrounding towns.

 There is a Coca-Cola bottling location in Cayey.

 Crime in Cayey

+The Cayey Massacre, in 1994, took place partly in Cayey.

 In August 2019, El Vocero newspaper reported there had been three mass shootings, that year, in Cayey.